 My Jeep recently stumbled into a fair bit of mud.
 After the fun was over it was time to clean it up.
 Once the Jeep was clean and I was headed inside for the night, I locked my doors.
 When my horn chirped it sounded like it was underwater and barely there.
 Oops.
 I guess I got a little aggressive with the power washer.
 It didn’t get better with time.

 Time for an upgrade.
 I’ve never been overly impressed with the factory horn.
-I appreciate overkill but train horns are a little over the top for me.
+I appreciate overkill but are a little over the top for me.
 I’ll be happy somewhere in-between.
 I looked at buying a set of used Dodge RAM truck horns but couldn’t find any I trusted to be operational.

 While researching options I ran across on this video of PIAA Sport Horns on a Jeep JK.